-For some companies, the dip in NPS quickly recovers after the beginning of the New Year — but not all companies are working to close the loop with frustrated shoppers.
+For some companies, the dip in NPS quickly recovers after the beginning of the New Year — but not all companies are constantly working to improve their customer experience and close the loop with frustrated shoppers.
 What if their NPS doesn’t recover after the craziness of Black Friday, and there’s some lingering after-effect — or the company proceeds throughout the entire year with their new score?

 When looking at customer spending behavior, we see that detractors of a company spend less than passives and promoters.
 If passives spend 50% more and promoters spend twice as much as detractors (the actual differences will of course vary by industry and brand), then if a company with an NPS of 30 were to experience a 6-point drop, it would be looking at a potential loss of revenue of around 1.8%.
 Let’s put that number into perspective: Wal-Mart had $447 billion in revenue in 2011.
 A 1.8% loss would be over $8 billion.
 Demonstrated on this scale, a significant drop in NPS could clearly have a grave impact on revenue, but it also shows that even smaller drops in NPS could still have dramatic effects on a business.